nya3jp/icfpc2020/README.md

 ### Galaxy Relambder

+Code: [`./chunjp/decomp`]

 To reverse engineer the Galaxy we wrote a program to convert combinator-ful alien codes into human-readable lambda functions.
 We added annotations to some arithmetic and list functions using them.

-[`./chunjp/decomp`]: ./chunjp/decomp

 ## Acknowledgments